UAE: No extension of visa amnesty after October 31; stricter measures, deportations to follow

-There will be no extension of the amnesty programme that ends on October 31, the ICP announced on Monday.
+There will be no extension of the UAE visa amnesty programme that ends on October 31, the Federal Authority for Identity and Citizenship, Customs and Ports Security (ICP) announced on Monday.

 The ICP added there will be deportations and tightening of measures with inclusion of violators on the no-entry list.

-Intensive inspection campaigns are being conducted in residential areas and companies where violators are located.
+Three weeks remain until the end of amnesty program on November 1.
+Intensive inspection campaigns will be conducted in residential areas and companies where violators are located.

+Maj-Gen Sultan Al Nuaimi, ICP director-general, said: "This (two-month visa amnesty programme which started on September 1) is the golden and final opportunity for individuals to adjust their situations."
+He added: “There will be no leniency, and there will be no court proceedings."

+According to Al Nuaimi, “An overwhelming number of cases have been received, and many have had their situations adjusted during this period.”

-The administration is monitoring their locations and will impose fines and deport them from the country with no possibility of entering the UAE unless fines are settled.
+Authorities are monitoring the violators' locations and will impose fines and deport them from the country with no possibility of entering the UAE unless fines are settled.

 ALSO READ: